 “I believe that the claim in the advertisement, “….” is misleading because…”

 The Chair of the Complaints Board will decide whether the Board can consider the complaint.
 If accepted, the complaint will be sent to all parties concerned seeking their comments and you will be advised.
-If the Chair determines there are no grounds for the complaint to proceed, all parties and the media will be advised.
+If the Chair determines no further action is required, a ruling will be issued to parties and released to the ASA website.

 If a complaint is accepted, a copy of the complaint, the advertisement and the responses are sent to the Complaints Board.
 It will then determine whether the Codes have been breached and all parties will be informed of the outcome.
 A formal written decision is distributed to you, the parties and to the media.